-Beginning January 1, 2005, the shares authorized for issuance under our ESPP are subject to an annual automatic increase equal to the lesser of (i) 1,500,000 shares, (ii) one-half of one percent (0.5%) of the then outstanding shares of our common stock, or (iii) such lesser amount as is approved by our Board of Directors.
-Upon the approval of our Board of Directors, 1,077,150 shares of common stock were reserved under the ESPP on January 1, 2017 based on the automatic increase provision.
-Beginning January 1, 2007, the shares authorized for issuance under our IESPP are subject to an annual automatic increase of equal to one-tenth of one percent (0.10%) of the then outstanding shares of
+(2) Beginning January 1, 2005, the shares authorized for issuance under our ESPP are subject to an annual automatic increase equal to the lesser of (i) 1,500,000 shares, (ii) one-half of one percent (0.5%) of the then outstanding shares of our common stock, or (iii) such lesser amount as is approved by our Board of Directors.
+Upon the approval of our Board of Directors, 1,184,815 additional shares of common stock were reserved under the ESPP on January 1, 2019 based on the automatic increase provision.
+Beginning January 1, 2007, the shares authorized for issuance under our IESPP are subject to an annual automatic increase of equal to one-tenth of one percent (0.10%) of the then outstanding shares of our common stock.
+Upon the approval of our Board of Directors, 236,963 additional shares of common stock were reserved under the IESPP on January 1, 2019 based on the automatic increase provision.

-- our common stock.
-Upon the approval of our Board of Directors, 215,430 shares of common stock were reserved under the IESPP on January 1, 2017 based on the automatic increase provision. - (3) As of March 31, 2017, includes 5,981,292 shares issuable upon the vesting of RSUs granted under our 2004 Equity Incentive Plan, and 50,054 shares issuable upon the exercise of outstanding options granted under our 2004 Equity Incentive Plan. - (4) As of March 31, 2017, includes 7,274,275 shares remaining available for future issuance under our 2004 Equity Incentive Plan.
-The remaining balance represents shares available for purchase under the IESPP and the ESPP. - (5) As of March 31, 2017, includes 55,731 shares subject to outstanding SARs under the 2012 Inducement Plan.
-Also, includes 16,034 shares subject to outstanding awards under the 2009 LTIP; 1,360 shares subject to outstanding options under the 2004 Inducement Plan; 680 shares subject to outstanding options under the 2003 Inducement Plan; and 226 shares subject to outstanding options under the 2009 Equity Plan that Supertex adopted prior to our acquisition of Supertex in April 2014.
-Also, includes 1,239 shares subject to outstanding options under the 2011 Equity Plan that ISSC adopted prior to our acquisition of ISSC in July 2014.
-Also, includes 2,675 shares issuable upon the vesting of RSUs granted under the Micrel 2003 Incentive Award Plan, and 36,754 shares issuable upon the exercise of outstanding options granted under the Micrel 2003 Incentive Award Plan.
-Also, includes 98,158 shares issuable upon the vesting of RSUs granted under the Micrel 2012 Equity Incentive Award Plan, and 98,691 shares issuable upon the exercise of outstanding options granted under the Micrel 2012 Equity Incentive Award Plan.
-Also, includes 337,331 shares issuable upon the vesting of RSUs granted under the Atmel Corporation 2005 Stock Plan - (6) As of March 31, 2017, there were a total of 433,117 shares subject to outstanding options, with a weighted average exercise price of \$31.51 per share and a weighted average term of 5.02 years.
+- (3) As of March 31, 2019, includes 5,572,205 shares issuable upon the vesting of RSUs granted under our 2004 Equity Incentive Plan, and 15,573 shares issuable upon the exercise of outstanding options granted under our 2004 Equity Incentive Plan. - (4) As of March 31, 2019, includes 10,532,795 shares remaining available for future issuance under our 2004 Equity Incentive Plan.
+The remaining balance represents shares available for purchase under the IESPP and the ESPP. - (5) As of March 31, 2019, includes 11,894 shares subject to outstanding SARs under the 2012 Inducement Plan; 14,129 shares subject to outstanding options under the 2009 Equity Plan that Supertex adopted prior to our acquisition of Supertex in April 2014; 17,765 shares issuable upon the exercise of outstanding options granted under the Micrel 2003 Incentive Award Plan; 5,519 shares issuable upon the vesting of RSUs granted under the Micrel 2012 Equity Incentive Award Plan; 51,762 shares issuable upon the exercise of outstanding options granted under the Atmel Corporation 2005 Stock Plan; 32,134 shares issuable upon the exercise of outstanding options granted under the Attel 1986 Equity Incentive Plan; 147 shares issuable upon the exercise of outstanding options granted under the Actel 1986 Equity Incentive Plan; 147 shares issuable upon the vesting of RSUs granted under the Vitesse Semiconductor Corporation Stock 2010 Stock Option Plan; 587,535 shares issuable upon the vesting of RSUs granted under the PMC-Sierra 2008 Equity Plan; 41,010 shares issuable upon the exercise of outstanding options granted under the Symmetricom 2006 Incentive Award Plan; 1,964 shares issuable upon the exercise of outstanding options granted under the Vitesse Semiconductor Corporation Amended and Restated 2001 Stock Incentive Plan; 4,031 shares subject to outstanding options under the Vitesse 2010 Incentive Plan. - (6) As of March 31, 2019, there were a total of 281,882 shares subject to outstanding options, with a weighted average exercise price of \$30.16 per share and a weighted average term of 2.87 years.